 All List of Ways to Earn Free Cryptocurrency

-We explain how to get or earn “free” cryptocurrency like Bitcoin (all of which take time, effort or an initial investment).
+We explain different ways to get or earn “free” cryptocurrencies like Bitcoin (all of which take time, effort, and/or an initial investment).

-In other words, nothing in life is totally free, you’ll either need to put in some effort or have some cryptocurrency already to make any of the following to work.
+In other words, nothing in life is free; you’ll either need to put in some effort, or have some existing cryptocurrency already to make any of the following work.

-Ways to Get / Earn Cryptocurrency For Free (Taking Into Account Time, Effort, and/or an Initial Investment)
+Ways to Get or Earn Cryptocurrency For Free (Taking Into Account Time, Effort, and an Initial Investment)